Category Archives: Manchester’s Heritage

 The parallels with Bradford are instructive.
 A hopelessly large auditorium is subdivided in the 1960s to maintain its commercial viability; by the end of the twentieth century the game is up and redevelopment is seen as the answer.
 Finding a creative solution to preserve such a building is understandably off the developer’s script while its true architectural and historical significance is hidden.

 Yet both these erstwhile Odeons stand within a potentially lucrative cultural quarter.
 The Bradford building is next to the Alhambra Theatre and is within sight of the National Media Museum.
-The Cinema Theatre Association Bulletin (September/October 2010) suggests that the Manchester Odeon may have a future use as a supplementary conference venue alongside Manchester Central, the former G-Mex.
+The Cinema Theatre Association Bulletin (September/October 2010) suggests that the Manchester Odeon could have had a future use as a supplementary conference venue alongside Manchester Central, the former G-Mex.

 Alternatively, the building next door is a J D Wetherspoon’s pub – called, suggestively, the Paramount.